 BYO wine, corkage may apply 341-343 King Street, Newtown, Sydney 2042

 A fusion of Mediterranean and Middle Eastern cuisine is in full force at this neighbourhood eatery in Redfern.
 There’s Tel Aviv falafel with green tahini, smoked labneh with candied pistachios and pomegranate, burrata cheese with Persian eggplant relish, scallop ceviches with brown butter and hazelnuts, preserved lemon baby snapper with zucchini and lamb rump with strained yoghurt and fennel… Need we say more?
 Kepos is a must visit.

 BYO wine, $8 corkage per person 96 Kepos Street, Redfern, Sydney 2016

 Chiosco By Ormeggio

 Located right on The Spit jetty in Mosman, Chiosco by Ormeggio is a laid back Italian trattoria with incredible views over the water.
 Customers can soak up the sun and relax in a beautiful outdoor setting, all while enjoying their chosen bottle of wine from home and feasting on antipasti platters, pasta and seafood or meat dishes.
 “BYO and barefoot-friendly” is the motto here – perfect for a leisurely long lunch or atmospheric evening meal, if you ask us.
-Chiosco’s sister restaurants Via Alta in North Willoughby and Sotto Sopra in Newport also offer BYO alongside authentic Italian food.
+Chiosco’s sister restaurant Via Alta in North Willoughby also offers BYO alongside authentic Italian food.